knicpfost/Spaceworks-wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+= 4.2.1 =
+* Fix static warning, fix access to direct wp-admin folder instead of login

+= 4.2 =
+* Tested up to 4.8.3 version
+* Add the image quality option for each image size, display the quality settings and the file size in the image details overlay
+* Preserve the selected crop position for the image size in the image details overlay
+* Fix multisite warning on switching the blog when using the WP-CLI commands

 = 4.1 =
 * Tested up to 4.8 version
 * Fix the missing button for 4.8